T4GLTD/IIoT/HOL/IOTHubPiHackathon/IoTHub-PI-TSI/index.md

 ![Add Resource Group](/HOL/IOTHubPiHackathon/images/02_Create_Resource_Group_Create.png)

-Enter **Resource group name**,  Select **subscription** and **region**
+* **Subscription**: Choose your subscription
+* **Resource group**: Type in a resource group name

-Note: Since this is in a large group lab environment, you should use your initials in your resource group (and generally for all of your other Azure resources if you are in a lab environment) to ensure your Azure resource names are unique
+  * Note: Since this is in a large group lab environment, you should use your initials in your resource group (and generally for all of your other Azure resources if you are in a lab environment) to ensure your Azure resource names are unique

-E.g. AAAIoTRG if your initials are AAA.
+  * E.g. AAAIoTrg if your initials are AAA (rg abbreviation for resource group)
+* **Region**: Choose a region

-Also, make note of whatever Region you choose (e.g. West US, Canada Central etc) and use this same region for all resources you create for your labs.
+  * Whatever Region you choose (e.g. West US, Canada Central etc) and use this same region for all resources you create for your labs.

 ![Create Submit](/HOL/IOTHubPiHackathon/images/03_Create_Resource_Group_Submit.png)

-2. Create IoT Hub
+## 2. Create IoT Hub

 Create an IoT Hub to connect your real device or simulator to this IoTHub and start sending data.